 Equity-Based Compensation.
-During 2003, the Compensation Committee again devoted significant attention to the grant of so-called Discretionary Options under the Company's Employee Equity Incentive Plan.
+During 2004, the Compensation Committee again devoted significant attention to the grant of so-called Discretionary Options under the Company's Employee Equity Incentive Plan.
 The Discretionary Options feature of the Employee Equity Incentive Plan has been used by the Compensation Committee as an integral part of the overall compensation approach for the officers and senior managers of the Company.
 Such stock option awards are designed to provide incentive to the Company's key employees to increase the market value of the Company's stock, thus linking corporate performance and stockholder value to executive compensation.

 As amended and restated in 1997, the Employee Equity Incentive Plan calls for the Compensation Committee to make recommendations to the full Board with respect to the grant of Discretionary Options.
 In recommending the grant of options, the Compensation Committee takes into account the position and responsibilities of the optionee being considered, the nature and value to the Company of his or her service and accomplishments, his or her present and potential contributions to the success of the Company and such other factors as the Compensation Committee deems relevant.
-In carrying out these responsibilities in 2003, the Committee met with the Company's Chairman in October to review Management's preliminary recommendations with respect to Discretionary Options to be granted effective January 1, 2004.
-The Compensation Committee met again with the Chairman in December to review final recommendations to the Board of Directors in the context of the overall compensation plan for executives.
-Based on this review, the Committee recommended that options covering an aggregate of 144,100 shares of Class A Common Stock be granted by the Board, effective as of January 1, 2004.
-Of this number, options covering 60,500 shares of Class A Common Stock were granted to the named executive officers of the Company, constituting 42% of the total options granted.
-Also, in 2003, the Committee recommended, and the Board approved, a grant of options covering 175,000 shares of the Company's Class A Common Stock to William F. Urich upon the commencement of his employment in September 2003.
+In carrying out these responsibilities in 2004, the